dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/thank-you-microsoft-for-being-awesome.md

 But behind these logos there is still human beings working hard on the products which we use every day and they are not any different from us.
 Women and men who got into software development and IT for the same good reasons as we did, who share the same passion as we do and who make the same mistakes as us, even when they have only the best in their intention.

-Microsfot has made a lot of mistakes in the past (Vista, Windows 8, Silverlight, Windows Phone, Skype, you name it!) and we've not come short to let them know how much these products sucked, but in most recent years they've actually done an amazing turnaround and even taken the lead in some of the most exciting inovations in our field right now, and I am certainly not the only [one who has noticed it](http://www.technobuffalo.com/2017/01/06/microsoft-is-killing-apple-in-every-corner-what-ive-learned-at-ces-2017/).
+Microsoft has made a lot of mistakes in the past (Vista, Windows 8, Silverlight, Windows Phone, Skype, you name it!) and we've not come short to let them know how much these products sucked, but in most recent years they've actually done an amazing turnaround and even taken the lead in some of the most exciting innovations in our field right now, and I am certainly not the only [one who has noticed it](http://www.technobuffalo.com/2017/01/06/microsoft-is-killing-apple-in-every-corner-what-ive-learned-at-ces-2017/).

 ## Awesome things by Microsoft

-Here's a list of a some of the many awesome things that happenend at Microsoft in recent years (in no particular order):
+Here's a list of a some of the many awesome things that happened at Microsoft in recent years (in no particular order):

 - [.NET Core open source and on GitHub](https://blogs.msdn.microsoft.com/dotnet/2014/11/12/net-core-is-open-source/)